The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 And I probably went to, I don't know, nine or ten different UFO conferences because I thought it was just fascinating.

-And but I remember what somebody said once about this whole the whole notion, the whole UFO thing, and he basically said this.
+But I remember what somebody said once about the whole notion, the whole UFO thing.

 I forget who it was, right?

-But you know, the guy had he had some credentials, some gravitas, and he said essentially if it was to be put in a court of law, right, with with all the rules of evidence, and it was just based upon uh sworn testimony, you know, eyewitness testimony, affidavits, physical evidence.
+And he said, essentially, if it was to be put in a court of law, right, with all the rules of evidence, and it was just based upon sworn testimony, you know, eyewitness testimony, affidavits, physical evidence, the case would be so overwhelming that there was no jury anywhere that wouldn't be convinced of the reality, so-called, of the UFO phenomenon.

-And so I look at many things in a similar light, such as the near-death experience, right?
+And so I look at many things in a similar light, such as the near-death experience, right, and what people have reported.

-So uh, you know, I'm I'm quite open.
+So, you know, I'm quite open.

-I'm very convinced this is actually not all there is.
+I am very convinced this is actually not all there is.

-In other words, where do these dreams and or visions come from?
+In other words, where do these dreams and/or visions come from?

 Are they completely manufactured inside of your head?